flintsteel7/LuaMath/README.md

 This is just to help myself learn Lua and math.

-To run any of the demos, ensure you have LÖVE 2D and Lua 5.3 installed and in your path, then cd into an Episode's directory and type `love .` in the console.
+To run any of the demos, ensure you have LÖVE 2D and Lua 5.3 installed and in your path, then either enter `love episode#` where # is the number of the episode you'd like to run, or cd into an Episode's directory and type `love .` in the console.

 - [Episode 1 - Introduction](https://github.com/flintsteel7/LuaMath/tree/master/episode01): Draw 100 random black lines on a white background (also, establish boilerplate, which lives in the root directory as main.lua)
 - [Episode 2 - Intro to Trigonometry](https://github.com/flintsteel7/LuaMath/tree/master/episode02): Draw a black sine wave on a white background